aboutBlog

 Triggers automate pipeline execution based on events like code commits or pull requests.

-1. CI Trigger (Continuous Integration)
+1. CI Trigger in yaml pipeline (Continuous Integration)

 Runs when changes are pushed to specified branches/paths.